tomwillfixit/blog/_posts/2017-09-04-efs-anywhere.md

 ```

 The plugin will query the fake metadata service and check that the instanceID exists.
-I just used a preexisting t2.micro instanceID to get around this.
+I just used a pre-existing t2.micro instanceID to get around this.
 The plugin was installed successfully.

 Test that it works.